Ricardicus/tcpmod/README.md

 # Kernel Server

-This is a module I am making just to get a bit more exeprience of Linux kernel space development.
+This is a module I am making just to get more experience out of Linux kernel space development.
 I have made a server that runs in kernel space.
 For now this server only works as an echo server.